 - Get engaged

-Too many brands out there, whether it’s businesses, bloggers or influencers, just post their content and then ignore the rest of the online world, and that’s not the way it should work.
+Too many brands out there, whether it’s businesses, bloggers, or influencers, just post their content and then ignore the rest of the online world, and that’s not the way it should work.
 In order to create a real online community, you need to be active and engaging with your followers and the people you follow.
-You need to be aware of the surrounding landscape, after all.
-If you’re overwhelmed, you could look to hiring a company to help you out with this.
+If you are just starting out and looking to increase your following, you may want to look at how to buy IG followers online to give yourself or your business that initial boost.
+However you choose to proceed, you need to be aware of the surrounding landscape, after all.
+If you’re overwhelmed, you could look to hire a company to help you out with this.
 Taking a look at Growthoid’s rating may show them to be a good fit, to name but one example.

 Regularly like posts that you genuinely enjoy, hold polls or ask questions on your Instagram Stories, ask for feedback in the comments below, and reply to people when they take the time to comment on your photos.